World Rugby Nations Cup (2006–2019)

-The Nations Cup is a rugby union competition that was first held in 2006 at Estádio Universitário in Lisbon with Argentina A, Italy A, Portugal and Russia taking part.
-The tournament is part of the International Rugby Board's US$50 million Strategic Investment programme, which also includes the Pacific Nations Cup, the Pacific Rugby Cup, and the Americas Rugby Championship (as well as the ARC's predecessor, the North America 4).
+The Nations Cup was a rugby union competition that was first held in 2006 at Estádio Universitário in Lisbon with Argentina A, Italy A, Portugal and Russia taking part.
+The tournament was part of the International Rugby Board's US$50 million Strategic Investment programme, which also includes the Pacific Nations Cup, the Pacific Rugby Cup, and the Americas Rugby Championship (as well as the ARC's predecessor, the North America 4).

 History

-The Nations Cup is aimed at providing more competition for tier one A sides, as well as offering opportunities for second and third-tier nations such as Portugal, Russia, Namibia, Uruguay, Georgia and Romania.
+The Nations Cup aimed at providing more competition for tier one A sides, as well as offering opportunities for second and third-tier nations such as Portugal, Russia, Namibia, Uruguay, Georgia and Romania.
 The Nations Cup is an important tournament for both Italy and Argentina; at the time of the inaugural competition in 2006, the two sides combined had only nine players who did not play in their respective domestic competitions.
 The inaugural tournament was won by Argentina A.

 The Nations Cup was expanded in 2007, with six teams instead of four.
 Argentina A and Italy A returned, along with Namibia, Georgia, Romania and the Emerging Springboks.
 This partly allowed Namibia, Georgia, and Romania to warm up for the 2007 Rugby World Cup.
 Originally scheduled to take place in the Tineretului Stadium, Bucharest, Romania, in the event the matches took place at the city's Stadionul Arcul de Triumf.
 The Emerging Springboks were crowned champions, and the Tournament has remained at Arcul de Triumf since then.

 In 2008, Argentina A, soon to be rechristened as Argentina Jaguars, left the tournament to play in the Churchill Cup, Namibia also withdrew.
 Uruguay and Russia took their places.
 The Emerging Springboks were crowned champions with a 100% record for the second time.

 2009 saw the addition of Scotland A and France A to the tournament at the expense of the Emerging Springboks and Georgia, which both had other commitments that year.
 The Emerging Springboks played the British & Irish Lions during the Lions' tour of South Africa, while Georgia accepted an invitation to the Churchill Cup.
 Scotland A won that year's edition.